Jay-Idrees/UPenn-Cybersecurity-Archiving-and-Logging-Data/Readme.md

 - `sudo mkdir -p /usr/share/{doctors,patients,treatments}` Creating a parent and child directory in a single command by using `-p` option

+- `cron` runs jobs as root so its a common target for hackers

+- You can remove a directory if you use `rm -rf folder_name`

 ## `tar` for full and incremental backup

+- Both the destination folder and the copied folder can be anywhere

 `tar [option(s)] [archive_name] [objects_to_archive]`